Barron Patterson McCune: Federal judicial service

-McCune was nominated by President Richard Nixon on December 8, 1970, to the United States District Court for the Western District of Pennsylvania, to a new seat authorized by 84 Stat.
-294. He was confirmed by the United States Senate on December 16, 1970, and received his commission on December 18, 1970.
-He assumed senior status on April 1, 1985 and took inactive senior status in 1995.
-His service terminated on September 10, 2008, due to his death.
+On December 8, 1970, President Richard Nixon nominated McCune to serve as a United States District Judge for the Western District of Pennsylvania.
+His appointment was to a newly established seat authorized by 84 Stat.
+294. The United States Senate confirmed his nomination on December 16, 1970, and he received his commission on December 18, 1970.

+He assumed senior status on April 1, 1985, and later transitioned to inactive senior status in 1995.
+His judicial service concluded on September 10, 2008, upon his death.

 Notable cases

 During McCune's tenure on the court, he heard a wide variety of cases, including a case involving cocaine trafficking in Major League Baseball and an insurance law case determining whether certain women with breast cancer had insurance coverage for bone marrow transplants.
 He held in favor of Allegheny County in a challenge by the American Civil Liberties Union to a display of the Nativity scene at the Allegheny County Courthouse.